TopelJL/Compter-Vision-Image-Recognition/Readme.md

 The model is then compiled with the Adam optimizer, sparse categorical cross-entropy loss function, and accuracy as the metric.
 It is trained on the training images and labels for 5 epochs.
 After training, the model is evaluated on the test dataset, and the test accuracy is printed, which is approximately 97%.

 Finally, the model is used to make predictions on the test images, and the predictions are stored in the predictions variable.
 This program demonstrates a basic image recognition pipeline using TensorFlow and Keras for digit recognition, achieving an accuracy of around 97% on the test data.

+## Purpose
+This short snippet of code is used for my own learning journey and I plan to publish most all content related to my machine learning journey